Ponce de Leon Hotel: Design and construction

-The Ponce de Leon Hotel was built on land that was part of a former orange grove and salt marsh belonging to Dr. Andrew Anderson, owner of the nearby Markland house.
+The Hotel Ponce de Leon is built on land that was part of a former orange grove and salt marsh belonging to Dr. Andrew Anderson, owner of the nearby Markland house.
 Construction began in 1885 by contractors and former New England shipbuilders James McGuire and Joseph McDonald; the building was completed in 1887.

 Various famed and notable designers, architects, and painters worked on the project.
-The hotel was designed by the New York architecture firm of John Carrère and Thomas Hastings, as one of their first major projects.
+The hotel was designed by the New York architecture firm of John Carrère and Thomas Hastings, as their first major project.
 Soon after, they would design the New York Public Library in Manhattan.
 Interior design of the hotel was headed by Louis Comfort Tiffany, and his company, Tiffany & Co, which provided the stained glass windows in the hotel's dining room.
+The landscape was designed by Nathan Franklin Barrett.
 The hotel's furnishings were provided by Pottier & Stymus, a prominent New York City furniture and design firm at the time.
 Bernard Maybeck, whose later designs include the Palace of Fine Arts in San Francisco, served as a draftsman on the project and designed its 540 guest rooms.
 Architect Emmanuel Louis Masqueray, who had recently arrived from Paris and would go on to supervise the 1904 World's Fair in St. Louis, created the watercolor elevation of the hotel.
-Murals in the rotunda and dining room were completed by the well-known artist George W. Maynard, who a decade later painted murals in the Treasures Gallery at the Thomas Jefferson Building of the Library of Congress.
+Canvases depicting angels were painted by Virgilio Tojetti and stretched across the ceilings, while murals in the rotunda and dining room were completed by the well-known artist George W. Maynard, who a decade later painted a second set of the Exploration series murals in the Treasures Gallery at the Thomas Jefferson Building of the Library of Congress.

 The murals at the Ponce were well known at the time.
 Writing of a visit to St Augustine, Ring Lardner has one of his characters say: